THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Is becoming rich and not having to worry about money is a dream of yours?

-You even tried out some ideas that sounded too good to be true, but couldn’t resist the opportunity to becoming rich.
+Maybe you even tried out some get rich quick schemes that sounded too good to be true, but couldn’t resist the opportunity to becoming rich.

 You want the money, the houses, the lifestyle.
 You believe that when you are rich, you will have the world at your fingertips.